dglsparsons/dglsparsons.github.io/posts/why-learning-programming-is-SO-HARD.md

 ---
-title: Why learning programming is SO HARD
+title: Learning programming is DIFFICULT
 description: Have you ever wanted to learn how to program, or to learn a new concept?
 Have you ever come across a technology you wanted to play around with but had no idea how to get started?
 date: 2020-10-20T13:18:00+00:00
 layout: layouts/post.njk